ctxswitch/shutter/README.md

 Shutter is a tool that gives system administrators the ability to manage iptables firewall settings through simple lists instead of complex iptables commands, making it easier to define host and service firewall setting with configuration management tools.
 Please note:
-This application currently only works with Red Hat based distributions, as the need arrises more distributions will be added.
+This application currently only works with Red Hat based distributions, as the need arises more distributions will be added.

+**Note: Shutter server is not yet complete**

 ## Installation

 Instalation is through the gem package management program.

     $ gem install shutter

+## Upgrading from 0.0.6 to 0.0.7

+Version 0.0.7 adds forwarding capabilities to shutter.
+To upgrade the base template and add the new configuration files, use the following command:

+    $ shutter --upgrade

 ## Usage